hiroshiban/Mcalibrator2/README.md

     You may additionally need to install **“Optimization"** and **"Statistics"** toolboxes to use all the functions of Mcalibrator2.
 2. Please get the latest version of Mcalibrator2 from the link below,
     [**Mcalibrator2 GitHub repository**](https://github.com/hiroshiban/Mcalibrator2)
-    and add the *~/Mcalibrator2* directory to MATLAB-path.
-If you use MATLAB after 2011a, you do not need to add subdirectories.
+    and add the *~/Mcalibrator2* directory to your MATLAB-path.
+If you use a MATLAB after 2011a, you do not need to add subdirectories.
     Mcalibrator2 can handle all the subrouines internally.
     If you use MATLAB before 2011a, please set MATLAB-path to the Mcalibrator2 including all the subdirectories.